renebarto/baremetal/doc/setting-up-a-project.md

 popd
 ```

 We save the root directory to be able to reference it, and step into the project directory.
-There we run cmake with the --build parameter to specify the build directory.
+There we run cmake with the `--build` parameter to specify the build directory.
 The target we're going to build is the image, so `00-build-image`.
 This will automaticall build all its dependencies, so `00-build.elf` will also be built

-After this step, we will have built the application in output/Debug/bin/00-build.elf, and the image in deploy/Debug/00-build-image/kernel8.img
+After this step, we will have built the application in `output/Debug/bin/00-build.elf`, and the image in `deploy/Debug/00-build-image/kernel8.img`.

 The image is very small, as the application basically does nothing, but you have built your first baremetal application!